SugaryChiu/Tweebot/rasa_gstack/data/nlu_data.md

 - you seem to be busy
 - you seem to be very busy
 - you're a busy person

-## intent:help
+- I'm overloaded
-- I need you to help me
+- I have no time
+- I'm busy
+- I'm swamped
-- I need you to do something for me
+- I got things to do
-- I need a hand
+- how busy I am
-- will you help me
-- can you do something for me
+- I got work to do
-- help me with a problem
-- can you help me
-- help me
-- assistance
+- I'm working
-- I need your help
-- I need help
+- I don't have time for this

-- you can help me
-- can you help me with something
-- can you help
+## intent:cant_sleep
+- I'm insomnious
-- assist
+- I'm sleepless
-- can u help me
-- I need some help
+- I can't get any sleep
-- you help me
-- do you help me
-- can help me
-- could you give me a hand
-- can you help me out
-- need help
-- I need you
+- I can't sleep
-- can you help me now
-- I want your help
+- I can't fall asleep
-- need your help
-- assist me
-- are you going to help me
+- I can't get to sleep
-- can you help me with that
-- help
-- I need you right now
+- I can't get no sleep
-- would you help me
-- can you assist me
-- sos
+- I'm insomniac
-- do you want to help me
-- please help me
-- can you help us
-- do me a favor

 ## intent:chatbot
 - you are chatbot